 I am resilient and always try my best

 I want to aspire to be someone

-Like other schools in England, we follow the National Curriculum – it sets out subjects and content which we must teach.
+Like most schools in England, we aim to follow the National Curriculum – it sets out subjects and content which we teach.
 Within this, however, there is flexibility so that we can interpret and plan to meet the needs and interests of our children now and for the future.
 The key aim for all our teaching and learning is to provide opportunities for all pupils to learn, to enjoy and to achieve.
 Programmes of Study for each Year group and subject

 We want our children to be happy, enthusiastic and committed learners.